Azure/bicep-registry-modules/CONTRIBUTING.md

 ##### Outputs

 - The `name` output should link to the `name` parameter.
-- THe `id` output should link to the main resource of the deployment.
+- The `id` output should link to the main resource of the deployment.
 Additional ID parameters may be provided.

 ##### Zone Redundancy